 \textbf{Evaluation Metrics}.
-The predictive performance of the models is evaluated using three standard regression metrics: Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and the Coefficient of Determination (R²).
-To assess computational cost, we record the number of floating-point operations (FLOPs), training time (seconds per epoch), and inference speed (inferences per second).
-All models are trained using the Adam optimizer with a Mean Squared Error (MSE) loss function.
-For the GAE, the loss function is augmented with a KL divergence term; for the CGAN, a binary cross-entropy loss is added.
-To ensure robust training, we employ the ReduceLROnPlateau learning rate scheduling strategy and an early stopping mechanism.
+We evaluate predictive performance using Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and Coefficient of Determination (R²).
+Computational efficiency is assessed via floating-point operations (FLOPs), training time, and inference speed.
+Models are trained using Adam with Mean Squared Error (MSE) loss—augmented by a KL divergence term for GAE and binary cross-entropy for CGAN.
+Training employs ReduceLROnPlateau scheduling and early stopping for robustness.

 \textbf{Model Settings}.
 In the main comparative analysis, our proposed spatio-temporal heterogeneous model is configured with a learning rate of 0.001, a batch size of 8, a hidden dimension of 128 for all layers, a 3-layer RGCN encoder, and a 1-layer LSTM.
 It uses a multi-head prediction architecture, and all models are run for 3 independent trials.
 For the subsequent ablation studies and sensitivity analyses, we use a model with hyperparameters optimized by Optuna \citep{akiba_optuna_2019}, featuring a hidden dimension of 384 and a single prediction head.
 More detailed hyperparameter settings are available in Appendix~\ref{Appendix D}.
 All experiments were conducted on a single NVIDIA L4 GPU.